Have you discovered that feeding the kids is the homeschooling challenge nobody warned you about?

 - Include snacks with read alouds!

-When we’re spending time planning field trips, co-op classes, and which library books to put on hold, we can use a site like Menus4Moms to help streamline the advanced planning that also takes our brain power.
-A sister site to TheHomeschoolMom, Menus4Moms recently relaunched their free weekly dinner menu plan, and they also have premium plans for Busy Moms, Frugal Moms, and Gluten-Casein-Free Moms.
+When we're spending time planning field trips, co-op classes, and which library books to put on hold, we can use a site like Add Salt & Serve (formerly Menus4Moms) to help streamline the advanced planning that also takes our brain power.
+A sister site to TheHomeschoolMom, Add Salt & Serve recently relaunched their free weekly dinner menu plan.

 It helps to see meal planning and cooking as part of an overall strategy of your homeschool and family life.
 We all have different strategies that work for us.
 Contributor Rebecca Capuano says the secret to her success is cooking during the homeschool day.
 She also has suggestions for homeschooled kids who are picky eaters.

 Others of us do best when we adapt a package of freezer-, quick-prep, and leftovers-strategies like those embodied in the Busy Cook's Pyramid.
 The five-level pyramid (free informative articles) teaches us how to combine approaches of using "fast ingredients" and prepping ahead in order to get dinner on the table with a minimum of fuss.

 And cooking and prepping ahead aren't easy.
 I'm a Once-a-Month Cooking Dropout, but I still retained some strategies from trying it.
 Today I do attend monthly meal prep sessions, but I make a week's worth of meals when I'm at the workshop, and I use what I learn to make other meals for my family at home.